 - In Local Area - The mailpiece is being processed at the destination facility.

 - Processed for Delivery - The mailpiece has been greenlit for delivery at the recipient's nearest postal facility.
-The mailpiece should reach the mailbox within 1 to 2 business days of this scan event.
+The mailpiece should reach the mailbox within 1 business day of this tracking event.

 - Re-routed - The mailpiece is re-routed due to recipient change of address, address errors, or USPS relabeling of barcode/ID tag area.